Kehler FV

 Kehler FV is a German association football club from the town of Kehl, Baden-Württemberg.
 In addition to fielding a football side, the club has departments for athletics, and badminton, as well as general fitness and recreational sport.

 History

-The team was established in 1907, and from 1958–1966 and 1970–1974 played in the third tier Amateurliga Südbaden.
+The team was established in 1907, and from 1958 to 1966 and 1970–1974 played in the third tier Amateurliga Südbaden.
 Following several seasons as an "elevator club" moving frequently up and down between the Landesliga Südbaden (VI) and the Verbandsliga Südbaden (V), FV has advanced to the Oberliga Baden-Württemberg (V) following a second place Verbandsliga finish and successful promotion playoff in 2008.

 The club played the next eight seasons in the Oberliga with an eighth place in 2012–13 as its best result but was relegated in 2015–16.